AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 3. `sort_appointment -da` sort appointment by date in ascending order
 4. `sort_appointment -dd` sort appointment by date in descending order

+* Insertion order is the order in which appointments are added by the user

 ## Contacts